PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 bamCoverage -b KO_hg19_rep2_sorted.bam -o KO_hg19_rep2_sorted.bw
 ```

-**Note: Normally, this command can take up to 10 minutes to complete.**
+*Note: Normally, this command can take up to 10 minutes to complete.*

-Visualize with IGV:
+**Visualize with IGV:**

-  + **Start IGV:** You may have this previously installed on your laptop.
+  + Start IGV, You may have this previously installed on your laptop.
 If not no worries, use the [IGV Web App](https://igv.org/).
   + Load the Human genome (hg19) into IGV using the dropdown menu at the top left of your screen.
   + Load the .bw file using the “Load from File…“ or "Tracks" option.
   + Type MOV10 into the search bar.